I just wanted to share this oldie, but goody to start our Mondays.

-One of my clients and I talked about why change is so hard for all of us and how over time, we get used to falling and experiencing that same cascade of negative emotions (over and over and over).
+One of my clients and I talked about why change is so hard for all of us.
+We discussed how, unfortunately, over time, we get used to falling and experiencing that same cascade of negative emotions (over and over and over).

-However, we also discussed the changes that do occur once we start taking responsibility for ourselves and our own happiness.
-Once we stop blaming others for falling.
+However, we also discussed the changes that do occur once we start taking responsibility for ourselves and our happiness and stop blaming others for falling.

 What about you?
 Do you want to walk down a different street?